jeslyn-wang/CSC317_Showcase/README.md

 - Feature: New materials for different colours in the scene.
 Location: in python file src/generate_scene.py
 - Feature: Joy and happiness in the form of two cute pokemon in nature.
 Location: in our hearts (also as an output in rgb.ppm)

-Notes:
-- It took a lot of time and engineering estimation (guess & checking) to put everything in the right places.
-Thankfully the pure positivity emanating from these two beloved pokemon pulled me through.
-Thanks Pikachu and Eevee.

 ## Acknowledgements
 - I followed the structure of the previously implemented code in A2 mostly to create this piece.
 So I'd like to acknowledge the teaching team for setting it up.